 How to Turn an Ending Project into New Business

-Most business owners don’t realize there are ways to turn this sad event into new business.
+Most business owners don’t realize there are ways to turn this ending into new business.
 Today I’m going to show you how to do this.
-When I taught this to a client recently who runs a marketing business, she was amazed at the results.
-Not only did she start getting more referrals for new clients, she was able to extend some of her “departing” clients into follow-on engagements!
+When I taught this to a client recently who runs a professional services business, she was amazed at the results.
+Not only did she start getting more referrals for new clients, she was able to extend many “departing” clients into follow-on engagements!

 The “Opening Doors Interview”